 While some folks obsessed with the topic of knots have attempted to set up classifications, we’re still looking for a single resource that accounts for every knotting style on the planet.
 This Best of Infographics website page covers the topic adequately, but we won’t swear this information is comprehensive, just a darn good attempt.

 Choosing just five?
 No easy task

-Although the name—Imminent Threat Solutions (ITS)—gave us pause at first glance, we quickly realised that this website was a great starting place in our quest to identify only five knots to profile here.
+Although the name Imminent Threat Solutions (ITS) gave us pause at first glance, we quickly realised that this website was a great starting place in our quest to identify only 5 knots to profile here.
 Sure, we perused marine, scouting, survivalist and homesteading resources promising to share top secret techniques for knots, but everyone has their favourite 5.
 We needed guidance and along came ITS.

 Run by ex-SEAL Bryan Black and run by equally formidable staffers, ITS seemed a great resource for our dilemma.
-After all, if someone trained as a Navy SEAL doesn’t qualify as the person we seek to pick five of the most important knots, nobody is.
+After all, if someone trained as a Navy SEAL doesn’t qualify as the person we seek to pick 5 of the most important knots, nobody does.

 Learn more about Bryan’s picks as well as his other survival tips and recommendations on the ITS website once you master these knots.
 You’ll be impressed.

 The Threaded Figure-Eight Knot is commonly known as a Flemish Knot according to sailing guides published in the early 1800s.

 While other useful knots exist to keep things tight and taut, the Threaded Figure-Eight is known for its ability to act as the final stop-gap measure when other knots fail.
 Strong and secure, the Figure-Eight won’t jam up or fray rope fibres.

 A popular choice of sailors over the ages who depended upon this particular knot to secure riggings, this ancient knot is easier to tie than comparable configurations.